 If we sell ordinary shares, convertible securities or other equity securities, existing shareholders may be diluted by such sales, and in certain cases new investors could gain rights superior to our existing shareholders.
 Any sales of our ordinary shares, or the perception that such sales could occur, could have a negative impact on the trading price of our shares.

-If you purchase ordinary shares in this offering, you will suffer immediate dilution of your investment.
+If you purchase ordinary shares or pre-funded warrants in this offering, you will suffer immediate dilution of your investment.